GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **1. Enhance `webSearch` Tool in `conductIndependentResearch` Flow**
 *   **Date:** October 26, 2023
 *   **Objective:** Make the `webSearch` Genkit tool more realistic by defining a structured output and updating the flow's prompt and output schema to utilize this structured information.
 This is a precursor to integrating a real search API.
-The mock tool's data was also diversified.
+The mock tool's data was also diversified, and the main prompt refined to better guide iterative searching and synthesis.
 *   **Changes:**
     *   Modified `src/ai/flows/conduct-independent-research.ts`:
         *   The `webSearch` tool's `outputSchema` changed from `z.object({ results: z.array(z.string()) })` to `WebSearchOutputSchema` (an alias for `z.object({ searchResults: z.array(SearchResultItemSchema) })`), where `SearchResultItemSchema` is `z.object({ title: z.string(), link: z.string().url(), snippet: z.string() })`.